Pipeline YAML Reference#

 A jobs

-item is a property of task
+item is a property of a task

 that allows you to define the commands